Home » Programs » Graduate Creative Writing Programs » Spalding University

 Our low-residency model helps you fit grad school into your busy life.
 You’ll dive deep into your own area, try out other genres and modes, and explore the interrelatedness of the arts.

 Residencies bring us together for genre-specific workshops, craft lectures, and community.
 You’ll learn from distinguished visiting writers, attend arts events, and try your hand at cross-genre exercises that will enrich your craft.
-Optional summer residencies offer travel abroad.
+During spring and fall residencies, students and faculty stay at the historic, four-star Brown Hotel, two blocks from campus.
+Optional summer residencies are held virtually—live, in real time with our MFA faculty—saving travel time and costs.

 As a student, you’ll develop lifelong writing habits.
 And after you graduate, we’ll still be here for you: our outstanding alumni association provides connection, support, and professional networking and learning opportunities for a lifetime.